Poet Details

 September 17, 1939 - September 3, 2010

-Peggy Willis Lyles, a former Woodrow Wilson Fellow and English teacher, contributed regularly to leading haiku journals for more than thirty years.
-At the time of her death, she was an associate editor of The Heron's Nest and a member of The Red Moon Anthology staff.
+Peggy Willis Lyles was born in Summerville, South Carolina and, at the time of her death, lived in Tucker, Georgia.
+She graduated cum laude from Columbia College, attended The Citadel and the College of Charleston, and obtained her MA degree from Tulane University on a Woodrow Wilson Fellowship.
+She taught English at Sophie Newcomb College, and subsequently was a faculty member in the English department at the University of Georgia.
+She contributed regularly to leading haiku journals for more than thirty years.
+She was an associate editor of The Heron's Nest and was a member of The Red Moon Anthology staff.
 Peggy was revered by haiku poets worldwide.
 Her gentle, generous spirit touched so many, and her work will continue to touch and influence for countless decades to come.

 Books Published: To Hear the Rain: Selected Haiku of Peggy Lyles (Decatur, IL: Brooks Books, 2002); Thirty-Six Tones (Normal, IL: Saki Press, 1999); Still at the Edge (Oneonta, NY: Swamp Press, 1980); Red Leaves in the Air (Battle Ground, Indiana: High/Coo Press, 1979)